ZeusOfTheCrows/zeusofthecrows.github.io/index.md

 sorry

-(`text will look blurry in webkit based browsers, due to the fact that they use subpixel antialiasing by default. i'm afraid there's nothing i can do to fix this as far as i know`)
+<small class="weak">(text will look blurry in webkit browsers, due to the fact that they use subpixel antialiasing by default. i'm afraid there's nothing i can do to fix this, as far as i know)</small>

----

 <!-- ztodo: embed tumblr rss feed here -->